jan-sekanina/cwnano-micro-ecc/tutorial.md

 Next, you will investigate the success rate of the attack as two of its parameters change: the number of signatures collected by the attacker, and the number of signatures used by the attacker to build the lattice.
+Solve the TODOs.

 Answer the questions regarding the success rate.